- This is the only independent research into S/4HANA’s implementation history.

 *Any cell with N/A means that either SAP or Brightwork did not make a statement about the line item.

 Overall Accuracy Calculation and Future Accuracy Forecasting

 The following is a straight average of all of the items listed in the table.
 This is a record of statements and predictions made over decades.
-In statistical forecasting, the historical forecast error is typically used to produce the estimate of what the future forecast error.
+In statistical forecasting, the historical forecast error is typically used to produce an estimate of the future forecast error.

 Following this precedent, it should be considered a useful accuracy percentage to apply to future predictions by SAP.

 What should be clear is that SAP has a long-term issue with accuracy.
 This is the only published study in SAP’s accuracy.
 It is not generally understood how low SAP’s accuracy is by those that work in SAP or even those vendors that compete with SAP.

 A Recognized Advantage Versus SAP

 Brightwork had the advantage of making observations years, in some cases decades after SAP initially made its statements/predictions.
 However, Brightwork performed well even for recent SAP projections.
 Brightwork Research & Analysis has made several predictions that contradict both SAP and the overall market.
 At this point, not enough time has passed to determine if these predictions can be considered to have come true.
 Therefore they are marked as TBD.

 To be accurate, any entity must value accuracy over other objectives.
 It should be remembered that companies are generally said to maximize profits, not to maximize the accuracy of their statements to customers.
 SAP’s score illustrates the extremes this can take.

 Is Accuracy SAP’s Concern?